After you buy

 Everything you need is waiting.

-The moment your Build Pack is delivered, you get access to your client portal — documentation, MCP server setup, the community, and a direct line to Gus.
+The moment your Build Pack is delivered, you get access to your client portal — documentation, MCP server setup, the community, live events, the Classroom, and a direct line to Gus.
 Here's exactly what that looks like.

 From purchase to first build session.